John Rodgers (naval officer, born 1772): Torpedo test

 Early in 1811, Secretary of the Navy Hamilton had ordered USS President and USS Argus on patrol duty along the Atlantic coast from the Carolinas to New York.
-Captain John Rodgers was in command of the frigate President off the coast of North Carolina.
+Rodgers was in command of the frigate President off the coast of North Carolina.
 On May 16, 1811, he sighted and followed the British sloop Little Belt, commanded by Arthur Bingham, thinking it to be HMS Guerriere.
 Very different versions of events were given on either side.
 A gun was fired, with each side accusing the other of the first shot.
 Rodgers continued to engage the much smaller vessel and the President, bearing 44 guns, cut to pieces Little Belt, with only 20 guns.
 Little Belt lost 13 men killed, including a midshipman and a lieutenant, and 19 wounded, while President incurred only one wounded.
-The incident came to be known as the Little Belt Affair.
-It was one among many mishaps between the United States and Britain that led to the War of 1812.
+The incident came to be known as the Little Belt affair.
+It was one among many incidents between the United States and Britain that led to the War of 1812.